Frequently asked questions

 I use a WordPress plugin called Shield Security, which provides a firewall, automatic bot & IP blocking, login protection, access restrictions, spam filtering, two-factor authentication, reCAPTCHA, IP blacklisting, file scanning and more.

 In addition, I manually add HTTP security headers to your .htaccess file that harden your site's security even more, e.g. by forcing browsers to only communicate over HTTPS, blocking code injection attacks or validating certificates used on your website.

 I use UptimeRobot to monitor your website's uptime, so we can react quickly if it ever goes down for any significant amount of time.

-Of course, none of these things guarantee 100% safety, which is why I make backups of your site whenever I happen to pass by.
+Of course, there's no way to ever guarantee 100% safety, which is why I make backups of your site whenever I pass by.

 If you'd like monthly backups alongside WordPress, theme and plugin updates, contact me about my Carefree Care plan.
 Let me hook you up and always receive the newest Brand Artery features and upgrades on your website.